pixelsnow/node_advanced_sandbox/database_project/README.md

 const result = await db.doQuery("select * from employee where id=?", [1]);
 ```

-Select queries will result a Javascript object:
+Select queries will result a promise with a result as Javascript object:

 ```js
 {